learn-co-curriculum/dsc-introduction-to-support-vector-machines/README.md

 You're basically adding these slack variables in your objective function, making clear that you want to minimize the amount of slack you allow for.
 You can tune this with the C variable as well.
 C will define how much slack we're allowing.

-- A big value for C will lead to the picture on the left: Misclassifications are heavily punished, so we'll prioritize classifying correctly over having a big margin.
+- A big value for C will lead to the picture on the left: Misclassifications are heavily punished, so the optimization prioritizes classifying correctly over having a big margin.
-- A small value for C will lead to the picture on the right: it is OK to have some misclassifications, we'd rather have a bigger margin overall.
+- A small value for C will lead to the picture on the right: it is OK to have some misclassifications, in order to gain a bigger margin overall.
+(This can help avoid overfitting to the training data.)

 ![title](images/SVM_C.png)

 ## Summary

 Great!
 You now understand what Max Margin Classifiers are as well as Soft Margin Classifiers.
-In the next lab, we'll try to code these fairly straightforward linear classifiers from scratch!
+In the next lab, you'll try to code these fairly straightforward linear classifiers from scratch!